ff7-mods/ff7-flat-wiki/docs/FF7/Battle/Battle_Scenes.md

 NOTES:

 - A monster's total AI size will always be an even number of bytes.
 If the actual scripts are an odd number, a single NULL (FFh) will be placed before the next monster's AI header (may not be required).
 - Battle begins after all characters' Initialize scripts have been run (Players first, then enemies, then formation).
 - The only character with "Battle End" is in Cloud's AI.
 It's meant to lower the character's Love Points with him if he lets them die or he dies with them in the party (not sure which).
 - Pre-Action Event occurs on all battle participants prior to any actions performed by any participant regardless of actor or target.
 This includes all executed 92 commands that have a command index of less than 21h.
 If any 92 commands are called in this section, the command that caused this script to run has priority.
 - The Custom Event sections are not called by any event.
 They only occur if they are called with the 92 command.

 `60 22 <- command index "Run script"`
 `60 0X <- where X is the script section in hex (eg. X = 8 would call Custom Event 1 since it is script id 08`
 `         [not to be confused with offset])`
 `92`

 - Custom Event 8 is only used on Mystery Ninja (all), Ultimate Weapons in location other than above Cosmo Canyon, Safer Sephiroth, and the final "showdown" between Cloud and Sephiroth.
 These characters have scripts on them that do not remove them from battle when they are defeated.
 - Custom Events 1-7 may not work. (not thoroughly tested)
 - The order of scripts executed:

 :\*Beginning of battle

-::Pre-Battle (all participants)

-:\*Once a "main-script enabled" enemy's time gauge is full:

-::Main (Enemy performs action)

-:\*Pre-Attack (If enemy script uses a 92 command with a command index of 20h or less)

-::Pre-Action Setup (occurs on all participants)

-:\*Post-Attack

-:\*\#Death Counter (If script owner died, execution stops here)

-:\*\#General Counter (Executed by all targets)

-:\*\#Physical Counter/Magical Counter (Executed by all targets depending on damage type)

-:\*Battle ends

-Battle End (all participants)
+Pre-Battle (all participants)

 #### Binary "Cover Flags"